BorisZhao/BorisZhao.github.io/index.md

 layout: default
 ---

-> ***Abstract:*** Bo Zhao received his Bachelor degree of Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, he is currently pursuing his Master degree of Cyberspace Security from NUAA.
-His current research interests mainly lie in trustworthy [federated learning](https://en.wikipedia.org/wiki/Federated_learning), especially its robustness and fairness.
+> ***Abstract:*** Bo Zhao respectively received his bachelor's degree in Information Security from Nanjing University of Aeronautics and Astronautics (NUAA) in 2020, and his master's degree in Cyberspace Security from NUAA in 2023.
+His current research interests are mainly focused on the field of trustworthy [federated learning](https://en.wikipedia.org/wiki/Federated_learning), especially its robustness and fairness.

 ## Research Experiences

-- 2017.12-2019.12
+- **Previous**
-  - Blockchain and its application
-  - Game theory based smart contract design
+  - Blockchain and its application, Game theory based smart contract design, Computational intensive contract, Blockchain based trustworthy distributed learning;
-  - Computational intensive contract
-- 2020.01-
+- **Ongoing**
-  - Blockchain based trustworthy distributed learning (interim)
-  - **Byzantine-robust federated learning (ongoing)**
+  - Byzantine-robust federated learning.

 ## News